 not provide enough data to develop recommendations (for example, some reviews do not provide sufficient detail on specific interventions making it necessary to refer to the primary studies).

 Systematic reviews can also be useful when developing the scope and when defining review questions, outcomes and outcome measures for the guideline evidence reviews.
-The discussion section of a systematic review can also help to identify some of the limitations or difficulties associated with a topic, for example, through a critical appraisal of the limitations of the evidence base.
+The discussion section of a systematic review can also help to identify some of the limitations or difficulties associated with a topic, for example, through a critical appraisal of the limitations of the evidence.
 The information specialists may also wish to consider the search strategies of high-quality systematic reviews.
 These can provide useful search approaches for capturing different key concepts.
 They can also provide potentially useful search terms and combinations of terms, which have been carefully tailored for a range of databases.

-The parameters (for example, research question, PICO, inclusion and exclusion criteria) of the review are sufficiently similar to the review protocol of the guideline review question.
-In such cases, a search should be undertaken for primary studies published after the search date covered by the existing review.
+When considering using results from an existing high-quality review, an assessment should be made of whether the parameters (for example, research question, PICO, inclusion and exclusion criteria) of the review are sufficiently similar to the review protocol of the guideline review question.
+If they are, the development teams and the committee should make a judgement on whether it is necessary to do an additional search for primary studies published after the search date covered by the existing review.

 Altman DG, Vergouwe Y, Royston P et al. (2009) Prognosis and prognostic research: validating a prognostic model.
 BMJ 338: b605

 Justice AC, Covinsky KE, Berlin JA (1999) Assessing the generalizability of prognostic information.
-Annals of Internal Medicine 130: 515–24.
+Annals of Internal Medicine 130: 515–24

 Kirkham JJ, Gorst S, Altman DG et al. (2016) Core Outcome Set–STAndards for Reporting: The COS-STAR Statement.
 PLoS: 21

 Moons KG, Kengne AP, Grobbee DE et al. (2012) Risk prediction models: II.
 External validation, model updating, and impact assessment.
-Heart 98: 691–8.
+Heart 98: 691–8